 The workshop will take place online.
-Participation is free, but in order to receive access to the Miro-board registration is required.
-The link for participation at the workshop as well as an invitation for accessing the Miro-board will be sent to registered users.
+Participation is free, but in order to have an idea about the participation, we kindly ask you to register through this link.
+The link will be send to registered users.

 For any questions related to practicalities and organization of the workshop contact Johan.firstname.lastname@example.org.
 Certificates of attendance are available on request.

 For updates about the workshop, please check the website